BlueOCN/JFS-Assignment-Contact-Management-Application/README.md

 - Use a HashSet to maintain a list of unique contact types (e.g., “Personal” or “Professional”).
 - Implement methods to add new contact types and display the list of unique types.
--Demonstrate how sets can help avoid duplicate entries.
+- Demonstrate how sets can help avoid duplicate entries.

 ### Map Implementation: